hooklift/boxes/README.md

 Make sure you have [Packer](http://www.packer.io/intro/getting-started/setup.html) installed.
 Then you can explore the options to build, package and release Dobby boxes.

 ```
+NAME:
+   Make - Builds Dobby boxes and manages releases

 USAGE:
-   make <target> [-provider=vmware-iso]
+   make <target> [-provider=vmware] Available providers are the same seen in Packer.

 TARGETS:
 	list	List available Packer templates
 	build	Builds a box for a given provider.
-By default, it builds all boxes for VMware
+By default, it builds all boxes for vmware
 	release	Tags version, generates changelog, creates release and uploads release artifacts to Github
 	all	Builds all the boxes for all the providers
 	help	this :)
 ```